 The seafloor at the drill site was 56 feet below the surface of the water.
 The deck of the ship was about 40 feet above the surface of the water.

 The expedition drilled one very deep hole that collected cores down to 4,379 feet below the seafloor.

-This expedition is part of the International Ocean Discovery Program (IODP), which also operates the JOIDES Resolution, and was undertaken by the European Consortium for Ocean Research Drilling (ECORD).
+This expedition is part of the International Ocean Discovery Program (IODP), which also operates the JOIDES Resolution.
+It was overseen by the European Consortium for Ocean Research Drilling (ECORD) branch of the IODP.